Design discussions

 If a conversation is going off-track and you are not sure how to fix it, please ping someone on the core team to intervene and help get the conversion into a better state.

-Sometimes it helps to move (part of) a thread to a different stream, so that it’s seen by the appropriate audience.
+Sometimes it helps to move (part of) a thread to a different channel, so that it’s seen by the appropriate audience.

 • We generally aim to discuss raw user feedback on the product’s design in #feedback.
 The #design should be reserved for design aspects that we’re actively (considering) working on.
 This lets the design team focus on discussions that are expected to result in actionable decisions.

-• If a discussion that started in another stream has shifted into the design phase, moving the discussion to #design helps the design team follow the conversation.
+• If a discussion that started in another channel has shifted into the design phase, moving the discussion to #design helps the design team follow the conversation.

-• We use #mobile-team for discussions of mobile app design, and #zulip-terminal for terminal app design.
+• We use #mobile for discussions of mobile app design, and #zulip-terminal for terminal app design.

 Guidelines for decision makers